beefyfinance/beefy-blog/content/articles/introducing-our-brand-new-moonbeam-vaults.en.md

 ### How is Moonbeam related to Polkadot?

-To secure a parachain on Polkadot, an auction mechanism occurs where the community stakes behind their favorite projects.
+To secure a parachain on Polkadot, an auction mechanism is used where the community stakes behind their favorite projects.
 Over 200,000 stakers delegated roughly a billion dollars of $DOT behind Moonbeam to win its place.
 The Moonbeam team then began the work of migrating to Polkadot before launching the main net on January 11, 2022.

 ### How is Moonbeam related to Moonriver?